 Advertising & Editorial Disclosure

-For pet insurance with emergency coverage, Lemonade offers the cheapest rates for dogs at $41 monthly, while Pumpkin has the lowest premiums for cats at $20 monthly.
+Lemonade offers the cheapest pet insurance for dogs needing emergency care at $41 monthly, while Pumpkin has the lowest premiums for cats at $20 monthly.

-When shopping for pet insurance for emergencies, compare quotes from multiple insurers, review policy terms and read company reviews to ensure you’re getting the best value.
+Before purchasing emergency coverage, compare pet insurance costs from multiple insurers, review policy terms and read company reviews to ensure you’re getting the best value.

 What Are the Best Pet Insurance Companies for Emergency?